Anatolian Seljuk architecture: Caravanserais

-Shelter was the essential function of the caravanserais.
-Therefore, these structures had stables for the animals, places for packing and unpacking goods, and lodgings for travelers.
-The shelter galleries were composed of two parallel bands at two different levels.
-The lower band on ground level housed the stables and the upper band was a platform that housed the goods and people.
-These different levels maintained differing degrees of cleanliness, as it separated the animals and people.
-Many caravanserais also had water systems, including drainage and sewage in the building.
 These buildings were meant to encourage trade in the Seljuq empire.
 They were constructed on the principal trade lines and catered to travelers from around the world.
-Caravanserais served multiple purposes such as military uses, government houses for the sultan and his retinue, and royal guesthouses for visiting monarchs.
-They also were used as prisons, places of refuge, and for religious purposes.
-These buildings offered meals, shelter, medical care, bathing, and other such services to all types of travelers.
+They also served other purposes such as military uses, government houses for the sultan and his retinue, royal guesthouses for visiting monarchs, prisons, and places of refuge.
+They offered meals, shelter, medical care, bathing, and other such services to all types of travelers.
 Most of these structures also included a mosque or at least a space to perform religious rituals.
-The types of service and amount of space that the service areas occupied varied a lot.
-No two caravanserais had exactly the same plan.
-They were all unique even if they provided the same services.